-your cart is empty
+Your cart is empty.

 As one of the leading California sustainable wineries, Jordan has been a member of the Sonoma Green Business Program since the 1990s, and we continue to utilize the latest technology to effectively reduce, reuse and recycle.
 The Winery Chateau is fitted with energy-efficient "cool roofs," refrigeration units, warehouse doors, pre-insulated COOL-FIT® piping systems, USES® Power Shaver technology and LED lighting.
 Extensive waste water reclamation systems have been built to reuse our processed water for landscape and vineyard irrigation.
-Recycling of various products, such as lees, cardboard, glass, plastic and aluminum, is a standard procedure.
+Recycling of various products, such as lees, cardboard, glass, plastic and aluminum, is a standard procedure, as is composting in both winery kitchens.
 Efficient generators capture nitrogen from ambient air to reuse as an inert gas during wine bottling.
 These collective measures helped us decrease Jordan's carbon footprint by 24 percent from 2007 to 2011—the equivalent to planting 74 acres of pine or fir trees.
 Once our energy use reached the lowest possible level, American-made solar arrays were installed in 2012 to power the winery.
 By 2014, Jordan's electrical use was fully carbon neutral.
 Roughly 90% of our electricity comes from solar energy and the balance from renewable resources through the Sonoma Clean Power program.
 Each year, the energy generated from our hillside solar panels is equivalent to saving nearly 62,000 gallons of gasoline or planting nearly 14,000 trees.